 Dr Magda Osman

-Senior Lecturer in Experimental Cognitive Psychology
+Reader in Experimental Psychology

 My main research interests concern understanding the underlying mechanisms involved in learning, decision making, and problem solving in complex dynamic environments (e.g, biological (fitness), economic (stock market), ecological (rainforest), industrial (nuclear power plant), mechanical (automobile), management (company), and safety critical (automated-pilot) systems).